DATROWAY has serious Warnings and Precautions. Click here for more information.

 • DATROWAY can cause stomatitis, including mouth ulcers and oral mucositis

 • In the pooled safety population, stomatitis occurred in 63% of patients treated with DATROWAY, including 8% of patients with Grade 3 events and one patient with a Grade 4 reaction.
-The median time to first onset of stomatitis was 0.5 months (range: 0.03-18.6 months).
-Stomatitis led to dosage interruption in 6%, dosage reductions in 11%, and permanent discontinuation in 0.5% of patients
+The median time to onset was 0.5 months (range: 0.03-19.8 months) with a median duration of 1.1 months (range: 0.03-33.2 months).
+Stomatitis led to dosage interruption in 5%, dosage reductions in 11%, and permanent discontinuation in 0.4% of patients

 Embryo-fetal toxicity